Get

 Bengals have short, thick coats.
 They require a quick, weekly brushing.
 This helps remove dead hair and distribute healthy skin oils.
 However, they don’t shed very much at all.
 They do an excellent job of keeping themselves clean, so you don’t need to bathe them often.

 They do need their teeth cleaned.
-Periodontal disease is a huge problem and can be deadly in some cases.
+Periodontal disease is a huge problem and is very common in domestic cats.
 As you might expect, maintenance is better than treatment.

 Their nails will need to be trimmed every few weeks, and you should check their ears weekly.
 They should not need their ears cleaned.
 However, some cats get a build-up of dirt and debris, leading to ear infections and similar problems.